High order complex contour discretization methods to simulate scattering problems in locally perturbed periodic waveguides: Introduction

-In this paper, we aim to develop two high order numerical methods to simulate wave traveling in locally perturbed periodic waveguides.
+In this paper, we develop two high order {complex contour discretization} methods to simulate wave scattered by local perturbations embedded in periodic closed waveguides.
 For both methods, the Floquet-Bloch transform is the key to transform the problem defined in 2D unbounded domain to an equivalent coupled family of cell problems.
 The idea comes from some older papers of the author and A. Lechleiter for (locally perturbed) periodic surfaces see \cite{Lechl2016,Lechl2016a,Lechl2016b,Lechl2017,Zhang2017e}.
-However, the problems discussed in the above papers are relatively easier since there are no guided modes and the problems are always uniquely solvable.
-For the problems discussed in this paper, a radiation condition is introduced to describe the LAP solutions.
+Compared to the locally perturbed periodic waveguides, the surface scattering problems are always uniquely solvable thus the analysis is relatively easier.
+For the problems discussed in this paper, we need to introduce a radiation condition to describe the LAP solutions.
 The first (complex contour integral/CCI) method is based on the author's previous work on purely periodic waveguides from both theoretical (see \cite{Zhang2019a}) and numerical (see \cite{Zhang2019b}) point of view.
-The second (decomposition) method comes from an explicit characterisation of the radiation condition proposed in \cite{Kirsc2019a}.
-For both methods, analytic formulations for LAP solutions are given as extensions of periodic cases.
-Due to the local perturbation, the whole system is coupled thus the formulations are actually defined in 3D.
-This makes the computational complexity much larger than periodic problems thus high order methods are necessary.
-Based on different types of singularities, we develop different high order algorithms for both cases.
-Finally, we show that the numerical converges super-algebraically.
+The second (decomposition) method comes from an explicit {characterization} of the radiation condition proposed in \cite{Nazar1994,Kirsc2017a}.
+For both methods, analytic formulations for LAP solutions are given as extensions of nonperturbed cases.
+Due to the local perturbation, the whole system is coupled with respect to the Floquet parameter thus it is a problem defined in 3D.
+Thus the computational complexity {is} much larger than {for} periodic problems, where the system is not coupled.
+Based on different types of singularities, we develop different high order algorithms for both formulations.
+Finally, we show that {both numerical schemes} converge super-algebraically in the domain of the Floquet parameters.

-The rest of this paper is organized as follows.
+The remaining part of this paper is organized as follows.
 In the second section, the mathematical model is given and two explicit formulations via the Floquet-Bloch transform are given in the third section.
 In Section 4, different numerical schemes are developed, and numerical examples are shown in Section 5.